Is It Legal to Download Twitter Videos? What You Should Know

 - whether your use harms the market for the original

-That is why "I found it on Twitter" is not a fair-use argument by itself.
+"I found it on Twitter" is not a fair-use argument by itself.

 Public Tweets Are Different From Private Ones